nknish/micromanager/README.md

 ### instructions

 1. clone the repo with `git clone https://github.com/nknish/micromanager/`
-2. make your way over to the proper directory with `cd micromanager/bin`
+2. make your way over to the proper directory with `cd micromanager`
-3. finally, start the game with `java Micromanager`
+3. finally, start the game with `java -cp bin:lib/gson-2.11.0.jar Micromanager`

 (you should also totally make your terminal exactly 80 chars wide for the best experience)